 Ps: Try this delicious Paleo Cornbread recipe with this chili…match made in heaven!

 - 32 oz. low sodium vegetable broth

-- Once insert is hot, add in coconut oil and allow it to melt.
-Add in minced garlic and cook until fragrant and slightly browned; about 3 minutes.
-Add in onions and serrano peppers and cook until translucent; about five minutes.
-Add in spices (chili powder, paprika, cumin, oregano, red pepper flakes and sea salt) and cook for another minute or two.
-Add in ground chicken and cook until no pink is left; about ten to fifteen minutes.
+- Place a skillet over medium heat and add coconut oil; once hot cook onions for about 5 minutes.
+Add in garlic, serrano peppers, chili powder, paprika, cumin, oregano, red pepper flakes and sea salt, and cook for another 2 minutes.
+Add in chicken and cook until no pink remains; about fifteen minutes.

 - Crockpot (I have this one: http://www.williams-sonoma.com/products/all-clad-deluxe-slow-cooker-with-aluminum-insert/)